Agentic AI: Where We Are and Where We're Going

 From Agents to Agentic to Autonomous Agentic Agents

 The word "agent" isn't new in AI.
 The foundational textbook in the field — Russell and Norvig's Artificial Intelligence: A Modern Approach — has been organized around the concept of "intelligent agents" since 1995.
-So when someone tells you AI agents are brand new, they're right and wrong at the same time.
+So the concept isn't new.
 The idea is decades old.
-What's new is that we finally have models good enough to make the idea actually work.
+What is new is that we finally have models good enough to make the idea actually work.

-So what is an AI agent?
-At its simplest: an AI agent is a system that uses an LLM to make decisions and take actions on its own, often using tools (like a web browser, your email, or your calendar) to get something done.
-Everything else — and there's a lot — is variation on that.
+An "agent," in modern terms, is a system that uses an LLM to make decisions and take actions on its own, often using tools (like a web browser, your email, or your calendar) to get something done.
+Everything is a variation of this concept.

 March 2023 — AutoGPT.
 The modern explosion really started in March 2023, with a project called AutoGPT, released by a developer named Toran Bruce Richards.
 It was the first viral "give an AI a goal and watch it run" demo.
 Type in something like "research the best electric cars under $40k and write me a summary," and it would chain together searches, browsing, and summaries on its own.
 It became the fastest-growing project in GitHub's history at the time.
 It also mostly didn't work — it got stuck in loops, hallucinated constantly, and burned through OpenAI credits accomplishing very little.
 But it set the stage, and the race was on.